Kathryn H. Kidd: Life and career

 Kidd was born in New Orleans and raised in Mandeville, Louisiana.
 She graduated from Brigham Young University and was baptized in the LDS Church.
 Raised a Protestant, Kidd is quoted as converting because she wanted a patriarchal blessing, but couldn't receive one unless she was a baptized member of the LDS faith.
 Upon receiving her bachelor's degree, Kidd reported for the Deseret News in Salt Lake City.
-At the same time, Orson Scott Card was an assistant editor for the popular LDS magazine The Ensign; Kidd and Card became good friends.
-Card was a witness at Kathryn (Kathy) and Clark Kidd's wedding.
-The couple worked with Card on a project for Compute!
+During this time, she became friends with Orson Scott Card, who was then an assistant editor for the official LDS magazine, The Ensign.
+After Kathryn married Clark Kidd, the two worked with Card on a project for Compute!
 Books.
 Clark programmed the games in a series while Kathy wrote the directions.
 The couple moved to Virginia in 1987.
 She was subsequently associate and managing editor of Meridian magazine until 2008, after which she continued writing for it and also for Nauvoo Times.
 She died on December 14, 2015.

 Publications

 Kidd wrote and co-wrote with her husband several non-fiction books of practical advice geared toward fellow members of the LDS Church.
 These include titles such as Ward Activities for the Clueless, Food Storage for the Clueless, On My Own and Clueless: An LDS Guide to Independent Life, and A Parent's Survival Guide to the Internet.
 The Kidds jointly authored A Convert's Guide to Mormon Life, which won an Association of Mormon Letters Award for devotional literature.
 They also collaborated on a large number of articles for Meridian.

 Kidd also wrote a few comedic novels about life among members of the church, including Paradise Vue and Return to Paradise, and children's books such as The Innkeeper's Daughter.

 Kidd was a longtime friend of Orson Scott Card.
-In 1989, Card started up a Mormon publishing company with his wife and brother, called "Hatrack River Publications."
+In 1989, Card founded a Mormon publishing company with his wife and brother, called "Hatrack River Publications."
 Card approached Kidd to provide a novel that fit the company's themes.
 Kidd's novel Paradise Vue became its first publication.
 Other collaboration with Card included co-authoring Lovelock, the first part of a proposed trilogy.